 It is amazing how much Facebook and YouTube have captured the population, with each holding 94% of all internet users in the aforementioned report.
 Instagram, Twitter and fast-rising star, TikTok make up the top five most-used social media platforms in Thailand.

-“What about influencer marketing?” we hear you ask - based on data from the CastingAsia platform, influencers are predominantly on YouTube, Facebook and Instagram.
+“What about influencer marketing?” we hear you ask - based on data from the AnyTag platform (formerly known as CastingAsia), influencers are predominantly on YouTube, Facebook and Instagram.
 However, the past few months saw a sharp rise in the number of influencers starting up on TikTok.

 In recent years, there has also been a proliferation of celebrities and high profile personalities creating more content on social media, a move that looked to open new avenues for them to engage with their fans (rather successfully we have to say).
 At the same time, we are seeing a stark rise in the number of micro and nano-influencers in Thailand, as social media continues its steady rise.